AustrianTradingMachine/xwrpr/README.md

 * ```tradeTransaction(cmd: int, customComment: str, expiration: datetime, offset: int, order: int, price: float, sl: float, symbol: str, tp: float, type: int, volume: float)```
 * ```tradeTransactionStatus(order: int)```

-The return will always be a dictionary with the key-value pairs of the "returnData" key of the JSON response file.
+*The return will always be a ```dict``` (dictionary) with the key-value pairs of the "returnData" key of the JSON response file.
-You will find a full documentation of all commands here: [xAPI Protocol Documentation](http://developers.xstore.pro/documentation/)
+*You will find a full documentation of all commands here: [xAPI Protocol Documentation](http://developers.xstore.pro/documentation/)

 Example
 -------